HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/mng_content_with_auth_portlet/item_management_features/howto_move_copy_link_items/wcm_dev_items_copying.md

 title: Copying other items to a different library
 ---

+# Copying other items to a different library

 You use the **Copy** feature to copy an item from one library to another.